Computer Science (CSCI)

 Credits: 3 (3-0-0)

-This course provides a comprehensive view of information security and provides exposure to some advanced topics information security and assurance, including some recent research results.
-These topics include: advanced authentication, intrusion detection, digital forensics, collecting evidence and data retrieval techniques, cyber physical systems security, and cloud security and many other topics.
-Also, this course explores the growing challenges of securing sensitive data, networks, mobile devices and applications with different privacy controls to defend against malicious acts.
-Also, this course addresses new trends in computer science and how machine learning and anti-malware defenses can respond to threats, and protect networks, infrastructure, and users.
-More advanced topics to be determined by the instructor.
+This course provides a comprehensive view of information security and provides exposure to some advanced topics in information security and assurance.
+Topics include: advanced authentication, intrusion detection, digital forensics, collecting evidence and data retrieval techniques, cyber physical systems security, and cloud security.
+This course also explores the growing challenges of securing sensitive data, networks, mobile devices and applications with different privacy controls to defend against malicious acts.
+Additionally, the course addresses new trends in how machine learning and anti-malware defenses can respond to threats, and protect networks, infrastructure and users.

 Restrictions: Enrollment is limited to Graduate level students.